 Credit Card Forms

 When you buy something online, you expect your payment information to be secure.
-An SSL certificate ensures that credit card information stays between a website and a user.
+An SSL certificate ensures that credit card information stays between a web form and a user.
 The last thing anyone wants is a 3rd party to creep on their financial information.

 It makes sense, but you always want passwords login forms to be secure.
 If a hacker can masquerade on your site as a valid user, they can compromise all that user’s data and get access to sections of your site they should not get access to.

 Also, (as we talk about in our Ultimate Guide To Securing Your Business Website,) people tend to re-use the same password across multiple services and platforms.
 While that isn’t particularly smart, it means that if a hacker can get access to one valid username/password combination, they may get access to even more of that user’s sensitive information.